Sample Planning Wizard: Description

 determine whether the Wizard is right for you.

-If you like the Wizard, registration is quick, easy, and inexpensive.
+If you like the demo, register to use the full Wizard.
 A one-month license costs

 $10.
 And satisfaction is guaranteed.
 If you are dissatisfied, just

 contact us within 30 days; and we will issue a full refund.

 Once you have registered, you can access the Wizard from the Stat Tools tab,

 which appears in the header of every Stat Trek web page.
 Just click the Wizard link under the tab.